Feminization laryngoplasty

-Other than pitch change, the operation could also diminish the masculine neck profile caused by "Adam's apple" after the removal of anterior cartilage, thus achieving a more feminine neck appearance.
-This effect is more pronounced than the reduction that can be typically achieved with a tracheal shave as it explicitly goes further than a tracheal shave and removes tissue that should be avoided by the surgeon during a tracheal shave in order to feminize the voice.
+The operation will also diminish the masculine neck profile caused by "Adam's apple" after the removal of anterior cartilage, achieving a more feminine neck appearance.
+This effect is more pronounced than the reduction that can be typically achieved with a tracheal shave as it explicitly goes further than a tracheal shave and removes tissue that should be avoided by the surgeon during a tracheal shave.
 Thus, if a patient opts for this procedure, they will typically not need a tracheal shave.

-The procedure is less popular and well-known than other forms of voice feminization surgery at the moment and is currently performed by a limited set of surgeons.
+The procedure is less popular and well-known than other forms of voice feminization surgery and is currently performed by a limited set of surgeons due to the need for specialized sutures and training.
 This includes, but is not limited to several surgeons in the US, Thailand, and Australia.
-There are also other doctors using this term to describe their suite of voice and larynx feminization procedures that do not actually perform this particular procedure, but rather other procedures such as glottoplasty, cricothryoid approximation, and tracheal shaves.
+There are doctors using this term (FemLar) generically to describe their suite of voice and larynx feminization procedures, that do not perform this particular procedure, but rather other procedures such as glottoplasty, cricothyroid approximation, and tracheal shaves.

 Background

 Transgender women

-Transgender women make up most of the patients of feminization laryngoplasty.
-During puberty, testosterone, a male sex hormone produced by the testes, causes the diameter of the larynx to increase and the vocal folds to thicken and lengthen.
+During puberty, testosterone, causes the diameter of the larynx to increase and the vocal folds to thicken and lengthen.
 This change is irreversible even with the help of feminizing hormone therapy.
-The fundamental and resonant frequency of their voice decreases and they no longer match to the desired vocal range that suits their preferred gender identity.
+The fundamental and resonant frequency of their voice decreases and they no longer match to the desired vocal range that suits their gender identity.